Setting Up DKIM, SPF, and DMARC: Complete Guide

 p=none- Don't take action on failures (just monitor)rua=mailto:...- Send aggregate reports to this address

-Set up dmarc-reports@yourdomain.com or use a DMARC monitoring service:
+Set up dmarc-reports@yourdomain.com or use a monitoring service:

 - Postmark DMARC (free)